Compliance2-3 min readBy Mujahid Hasan

 [2] Crowe UAE.
 "UAE Regulatory Cyber Compliance."
 Summary of ADGM Cyber Risk Management Framework requirements.
 Published: 2025

 [3] ADGM Financial Services Regulatory Authority.
 "Regulatory Framework Updates."
-Announcement of Cyber Risk Management Framework becoming legally binding effective January 31, 2026.
+Announcement of the Cyber Risk Management Framework (GEN 3.5) — binding July 2025, full compliance required by 31 January 2026.
 Published: July 29, 2025.
 Available at: adgm.com

 [4] DFSA.
 "Business Plan 2025-2026."
 Strategic Document outlining focus on "meaningful outcomes" for cyber risk management.
 Published: February 2025.
 Available at: dfsa.ae